 Meditation can alleviate symptoms and help you better cope with both the physical and psychological aspects of illness.

-Once you’ve discovered your big why, write it down and refer to it if you ever get discouraged and feel like quitting meditating.
+Once you’ve discovered your big why, write it down and refer to it if you ever get discouraged with meditation and feel like quitting.

-As meditation expert Dr. Paula Watkins wisely says, “We don’t meditate to become better at meditation.
+As Buddhist meditation teacher and bestselling author Sharon Salzberg wisely said, “We don’t meditate to become better at meditation.
 We meditate to become better at life.”
-(28)

 Perhaps this is the best reason of all to meditate.

-Deciding whether you should meditate is really a no-brainer.
+Deciding whether to meditate is really a no-brainer.

-And while you should expect to spend at least 10 minutes per day meditating, you can start doing as little as 2 minutes until you make it a habit.
+And while you should expect to meditate at least 10 minutes per day, you can start doing as little as 2 minutes until you make it a habit.